We Have Beds Available! Call for Same Day Admission.877-669-0598

 Is Rubbing Alcohol the Same as Alcohol You Can Drink?

 No, rubbing alcohol and the type of alcohol you can drink are not the same.
 Rubbing alcohol, also known as isopropyl alcohol or isopropanol, is typically used as a disinfectant or cleaning agent.
 Unlike beer or wine, you cannot drink rubbing alcohol.
+Rubbing alcohol is most commonly found as a solution containing about 70% isopropanol and 30% water.
+This clear, colorless liquid has a slightly fruity odor and a bitter taste, distinguishing it from consumable alcohols.

 The alcohol you can drink is typically ethyl alcohol, also known as ethanol.
 Ethanol is found in alcoholic beverages such as beer, wine, and spirits.
 While ethanol is safe for consumption in moderate amounts, ingesting large quantities of any type of alcohol can be harmful and even life-threatening.